JohnEarnest/Octo/docs/FAQ.md

 -------------------------------------------------------------------------
 "Nice-looking" is subjective, but we'll give it a shot.

 When creating an Octocart from _Save Cartridge..._ in the _Binary Tools_ panel of the toolbox, you can click on the preview image to choose a local file.
 This should be a 128x64 pixel `.GIF` image, without transparency.
 A recording made with Octo works just fine.
-Black and white images work best, but Octo will do its best to re-color whatever you profide.
+Black-and-white images work best, but Octo will do its best to re-color whatever you profide.

 What do I do with an Octocart?